Download a copy of the Editorial Policies.

 Please note that the purpose of an appeal is not to revisit the opinions/decisions of the referees or editors.
 It would be inappropriate for a single individual (i.e. the Editor-in-Chief or a Deputy Editor-in-Chief) to overturn the majority view of referees and consulted editors.
-Commonly, two referees and three to five editors express an opinion and usually at least 80% support for publication is needed for a paper to be accepted.
-Because the decision to reject will have been based on at least three such recommendations, we are not willing to obtain further opinions because it would take at least another four all in favour to change our decision, and this would not be practical.
+Commonly, two referees and three to five editors express an opinion and six votes supporting publication are required to accept a paper in addition to Editor-in-Chief approval.
+For editors to reject a paper, they require four votes against the paper.
+Therefore we are not willing to obtain further opinions because it would not be practical to seek the required opinions to change the decision.

 Other complaints should be addressed in writing to the Editor-in-Chief for consideration and any necessary action.
 Where a complaint remains unresolved, the complainant can refer the matter to the Committee on Publication Ethics (COPE).

 Potential author misconduct